jandelgado/arduino/README.md

    revealed, that the lib is hardwired to a  resoultion of 240x320 pixels, resulting in a wrong geometry of displayed graphics
 2. [adafruit/Adafruit ST7735 and ST7789 Library](https://github.com/adafruit/Adafruit-ST7735-Library):
-   this lib finally worked, and I have adapted one of the original [demos here](esp32_st7789v/test.ino), with the proper configuration
+   this lib worked, and I have adapted one of the original [demos here](esp32_st7789v/test.ino), with the proper configuration

-During development, I eventually found out, that `BL` stands for `BACKLIGHT`: the backlight must be turned on, otherwise the screen will stay black.
-For that, I added the following code:
+I eventually found out, that `BL` stands for `BACKLIGHT` and that the backlight must be turned on for obvious reasons.For that, I added the following code:

 ```c++
 ...